pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-02/README.md

 Now that we've defined our infrastructure, we use the Pulumi CLI to create the resources we've defined.

 Run `pulumi up` in your project directory.
-You should see something like this:
+You should see output similar to the following:

 ```bash
 $ pulumi up